ahmed-bulbul/Audio-Storage-Retrival-Mini-Project/README.md

 ### Upload audio
 This project supports uploading audio files in MP3, WAV, and OGG formats.
+To upload audio files, you can use the following command:
+When upload mp3 and ogg files, then it converts to wav format and saves to database.
-To upload audio files, you can use the following command: example audio files you can use for conversion: https://drive.google.com/drive/folders/1tN_0H6Sx6SiT1nZp5pm4mOBtYdxy69lc?usp=sharing
+Then retrieve audio files user requested format. example audio files you can use for conversion: https://drive.google.com/drive/folders/1tN_0H6Sx6SiT1nZp5pm4mOBtYdxy69lc?usp=sharing

 ### Postman curl